IamGP-code/Slot-machine-FE/README.md

 # Slot-machine-FE

 A Slot Machine which mimics the Gambling scenario :
-Be Careful While You Bet!!!U+1F605 :sweat_smile:
+Be Careful While You Bet!!! :sweat_smile: